 Eagle Point: You’ll find more than sweeping vistas at this viewpoint.
 Stroll through the replica of a Native American village, enjoy live performances like dance and music, and stop at the gift store for hand-made crafts and unique works of art.
 Then, of course, there’s the Skywalk – an all-glass platform that stretches out over the canyon’s edge.
 What a place to get your picture taken!
 If you want to try the Skywalk, you need to pay a small fee to Pink Jeep Tours in advance.

 Guano Point: This historic viewpoint was known for its proximity to a guano mine (once used for fuel, today it’s merely a historical curiosity).
 Look out for the remains of the tram line that used to traverse the canyon to reach the mine.
 You’ll also find the Highpoint Hike here, a short trail you can embark on to get the best views.

 Hualapai Ranch: A combination of western and Native styles, this fun ranch is a great place to explore the playful side of Hualapai culture.
 Enjoy cowboy-themed entertainment, wagon ridges, lasso-throwing, and much more.

-Is It the West Rim Tour for You?
+Is the Pink Jeep West Rim Tour for You?